fairlearn/fairlearn/docs/about/index.rst

 ----------

-Frequently Asked Questions
+Frequently asked questions
 --------------------------

-We have a :ref:`faq` page.
+See our :ref:`faq` page.